 All development should be supported by an operational vehicular connection to a primary access route.
-These would include Eastfield Road, the Gogar Link Road or Northern East-West Access Road.
+These would include Eastfield Road, the Gogar Link Road (WE27-29) or Main Street- Development Link Road (Northern East-West and North-South Access through Crosswinds Northern East-West Access Road (WE26).